itriedcoding/text-to-image/README.md

 ## ✨ Features

 *   **Text-to-Image Generation:** Convert descriptive text prompts into high-quality images using the `imagen-4.0-generate-001` model.
+*   **Advanced Image Editing:** Take any previously generated image and apply new prompts to modify it, leveraging a specialized image editing model (`gemini-2.5-flash-image`).
+This allows for dynamic refinement, transformation, and artistic manipulation of your creations.
+*   **Desktop Installability (PWA):** Install the application directly to your desktop (Windows, macOS, Linux) for a native app-like experience.
+Enjoy offline access and a dedicated window, enhancing usability and accessibility.
 *   **Advanced Prompt Builder:** Utilize categorized keyword suggestions to enhance and refine your prompts, guiding the AI to generate precise visuals.
 *   **Configurable Settings:**
     *   **Number of Images:** Generate multiple variations (up to 4) from a single prompt.